whitecube/nova-flexible-content/docs/README.md

 ## Presets

 In addition to reusable Layout classes, you can go a step further and create `Preset` classes for your Flexible fields.
 These allow you to reuse your whole Flexible field anywhere you want.
-They also make it easer to make your Flexible fields dynamic, for example if you want to add Layouts conditionally.
+They also make it easier to make your Flexible fields dynamic, for example if you want to add Layouts conditionally.
 And last but not least, they also have the added benefit of cleaning up your Nova Resource classes, if your Flexible field has a lot of `addLayout` definitions.

 ```php
 namespace App\Nova\Flexible\Presets;